leighklotz/blatano/README.md

 found Jake.dk's copy of Dave Bollinger's Pixel Robot Generator.
 It's a clever hack to generate passable robots from a 24-bit number by using symmetry, a simple template, and a lightweight edge-tracing algorithm.
-Unfortunately, the code is not useful (ancient C#), but the algorithm is appealing.
-A 4-byte code giving 4-part robots would be a better fit than the 3-part robot, but the loss is not that great, and 2<sup>24</sup> robot drawings ought to be enough for anybody.
+Unfortunately, the code from Jake.dk itself is not useful to me (ancient C#), but the algorithm is appealing and so I decided to keep looking for the original Dave Bollinger code.
+A 4-byte code giving 4-part robots would be a better fit than the 3-part robot, but the loss is not that great, and 2²⁴ robot drawings ought to be enough for anybody.

 The robots show in small, medium, and large sizes, dependong on the received signal strength.
 The theoretically useful range for BLE is -105 to -60dBm.
 Although we have five sizes that will fit the screen, only the largest three are useful, so after a brief population survey, I picked the range -90 to -80 as medium, with above and below falling to the other two sizes.
+I collected some data and used Python pandas to analyze it, and decided on the bins.

 # Drawing Implementation
 Here are samples copied from